-Born 7/08/1925 in Chatham, ON.
-The son of Mr. Guy and Mary Elizabeth Brown of Chatham Twsp., Kent Co.
+Herbert was born 7/08/1925 in Chatham, ON.
+He was the son of Mr. Guy and Mary Elizabeth Brown of Chatham Twsp., Kent Co.
 ON.
-The brother of Tpr.
-Robert Brown (the CDN 27/10/44 reported Robert was in Belgium) and PO.
-Dean, stationed at Shelburne NS.
+Herbert is the brother of Tpr.
+Robert Joseph Brown (the CDN 27/10/44 reported Robert was in Belgium) and PO.
+Dean Russell, stationed at Shelburne NS.
 Herbert attended the Chatham Vocational School.
-Herbert was a former member of the Chatham Daily News Advertising Department prior to enlisting.
+He was a former member of the Chatham Daily News Advertising Department prior to enlisting.

 Herbert served with 2nd Kents.